FAIRmat-NFDI/nyaml/docs/index.md

 ### Learn

-An introduction to NeXus and its design principles.
+An introduction to NeXus and its use in the light of `YAML` format using the `nyaml` tool.

 - [An introduction to NeXus](https://manual.nexusformat.org/index.html)
 - [Motivation behind the nyaml tool](explanations.md)